rlaiola/relax-docker/README.md

 > **NOTE:** These instructions take into account the Docker image generated in the previous section (no multi-platform support).

-* After building, set the user and image tags accordingly.
+- After building, set the user and image tags accordingly.
 The IMAGE_ID's will show up with the `docker images -a`;

   ```sh
   docker tag IMAGE_ID ghcr.io/rlaiola/relax:1.1.0
   ```

-* Log in into GitHub's Container Registry using your username and personal access token (details [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry));
+- Log in into GitHub's Container Registry using your username and personal access token (see [documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry));

   ```sh
   docker login ghcr.io
   ```

-* Push the container image to registry.
+- Push the container image to registry.

   ```sh
   docker push ghcr.io/rlaiola/relax:1.1.0